Veal Piccata with Lemon and Capers

 For this recipe, you will need:

-• thin slices of veal cutlets – it’s important to purchase “thin” pieces of veal for best results.
+• Veal cutlets – it’s important to purchase “thin” slices/pieces of veal for best results.

-• some flour for dredging – we use all-purpose unbleached flour for this recipe.
-But, you can try gluten-free all-purpose flour.
+• Flour for dredging – we use all-purpose unbleached flour for this recipe.
+But you can try gluten-free all-purpose flour.

-• some butter – the butter is needed to make the sauce rich and creamy, yet keeping it light and flavorful.
+• Butter – the butter is needed to make the sauce rich and creamy, yet keeping it light and flavorful.

-• a tablespoon of capers – capers add salt to this dish and additional flavor.
+• Capers – a tablespoon of capers adds salt to this dish and additional flavor.

-• and a couple of lemons – is a must for this recipe.
+• Lemons – a couple of lemons are a must for this recipe.
 The more fresh lemon juice added to the sauce, the better the flavor will be.

-How to Make Veal Piccata with Lemon and Capers…
+How to Make Veal Piccata Recipe with Lemon and Capers?

-Grab two trays or two plates and get let’s get started!
+Grab two trays, or two plates, and let’s get started!

 1. First, place the veal in one tray and flour in the other.
 In a large non-stick skillet, and on medium heat, heat olive oil and butter until butter is melted.